andrewpbray/lmmoptim/README.md

 # lmmoptim

 This package implements the algorithm described in "Approximately Exact Calculation for Linear Mixed Models" by Michael Lavine, Andrew Bray, and Jim Hodges.
-This package is in the very early stages of development and should not be used in an applied setting.
+This package is in the early stages of development.